manfredlotz/md2pdf/README.md

-Basically, I wrote this in my leisure time to create somehow good looking PDF documents in my company which (perhaps no surprice) is IBM.
+Basically, I wrote this in my leisure time to create somehow good looking PDF documents in my company which (perhaps no surprise) is IBM.

 ## Licence